danmar/cppcheck/man/manual.md

 # Addons

+Addons are scripts that analyses Cppcheck dump files to check compatibility with secure coding standards and to locate various issues.

-Addons are scripts with extra checks.
-Cppcheck is distributed with a few addons.
+Cppcheck is distributed with a few addons which are listed below.

+## Supported addons

+### cert.py

+[cert.py](https://github.com/danmar/cppcheck/blob/master/addons/cert.py) checks for compliance with the safe programming standard [SEI CERT](http://www.cert.org/secure-coding/).

+### misra.py

+[misra.py](https://github.com/danmar/cppcheck/blob/master/addons/misra.py) is used to verify compliance with MISRA C 2012 - a proprietary set of guidelines to avoid such questionable code, developed for embedded systems.

+Since this standard is proprietary, cppcheck does not display error text by specifying only the number of violated rules (for example, [c2012-21.3]).
+If you want to display full texts for violated rules, you will need to create a text file containing MISRA rules, which you will have to pass when calling the script with `--rule-texts` key.
+Some examples of rule texts files available in [tests directory](https://github.com/danmar/cppcheck/blob/master/addons/test/misra/).

+You can also suppress some unwanted rules using `--suppress-rules` option.
+Suppressed rules should be set as comma-separated listed, for example: `--suppress-rules 21.1,18.7`.
+The full list of supported rules is available on [Cppcheck](http://cppcheck.sourceforge.net/misra.php) home page.

+### y2038.py

+[y2038.py](https://github.com/danmar/cppcheck/blob/master/addons/y2038.py) checks Linux system for [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) safety.
+This required [modified environment](https://github.com/3adev/y2038).
+See complete description [here](https://github.com/danmar/cppcheck/blob/master/addons/doc/y2038.txt).

+### threadsafety.py

+[threadsafety.py](https://github.com/danmar/cppcheck/blob/master/addons/threadsafety.py) analyse Cppcheck dump files to locate threadsafety issues like static local objects used by multiple threads.

 ## Running Addons

-Addons are standalone scripts that are executed separately.

-To manually run an addon:

-    cppcheck --dump somefile.c
-    python misc.py somefile.c.dump

-To run the same addon through Cppcheck directly:
+Addons could be run through Cppcheck command line utility as follows:

-    cppcheck --addon=misc.py somefile.c
+    cppcheck --addon=misra.py somefile.c

+This will launch all Cppcheck checks and additionaly calls specific checks provided by selected addon.

 Some addons need extra arguments.
-For example misra.py can be executed manually like this:

-    cppcheck --dump somefile.c
-    python misra.py --rule-texts=misra.txt somefile.c.dump

-You can configure how you want to execute an addon in a json file, for example put this in misra.json:
+You can configure how you want to execute an addon in a json file.
+For example put this in misra.json:

     {
         "script": "misra.py",
-        "args": [ "--rule-texts=misra.txt" ]
+        "args": [
+            "--rule-texts=misra.txt",
+            "--suppress-rules 17.3,21.12"
+        ]
     }

 And then the configuration can be executed on the cppcheck command line:

     cppcheck --addon=misra.json somefile.c

-## Help about an addon

-You can read about how to use a Cppcheck addon by looking in the addon.
-The comments at the top of the file should have a description.
+By default Cppcheck would search addon at standard path which was specified in installation process.
+You also can set this path directly, for example:

+    cppcheck --addon=/opt/cppcheck/configurations/my_misra.json somefile.c

+This allows you create and manage multiple configuration files for different projects.

 # Library configuration